Teen Press Conference

 The Teen Press Conference is also presented annually at the Miami Book Fair.

-For questions about the Teen Press Conference, please email Director of Education, Jordan Smith.
+For questions about the Teen Press Conference, please email Deputy Director, Jordan Smith.